Couples Coaching

 What happens in a session?

-At the beginning of our engagement, we focus on defining the change you want to make in your partnership.
-Then each time we meet for coaching we find a focus for that session based on what obstacle or new skill you need to work on next.
+When we first start working together, we focus on defining the change you want for your partnership.
+Then each time we meet for coaching, we find a focus for that session based on what obstacle or new skill you need to work on next.

-Couples coaching sessions are typically 60-75 minutes.
+Couples coaching sessions are typically 60-75 minutes, on zoom or in-person.
 Most sessions happen with all partners present, but when relevant there can also be individual sessions.

 Is it right for me?

-This work is beneficial for partners who are really in the s**t, but can also be transformational for relationships that are going well.
-That can be just the right moment to go deeper.
+This work is helpful for romantic couples but is also great for platonic or work partners.
+Coaching is beneficial for partners who are really struggling, but can also be transformational for relationships that are going well.

 Why is it effective?

 Relationships are wildly complex, and illuminate all our limitations and sore spots, no matter how much individual work we’ve done.
-And when we get stuck or triggered, our reactions are not governed primarily by our thinking.
+We can resolve our issues and figure out what we want when we’re away from our partners, and then get tongue-tied and fall back into our default as soon as we’re together again.
+Somatic couples work is effective because when we get stuck or triggered, our reactions are not governed primarily by our thinking.
 Our bodies take over and we act in ways that aren’t aligned with what we want.
+So we need a body-based way to address that.

 To transform a partnership in a lasting way, somatics uses practices that address all of the dimensions of its complex relational system.
 That means we work simultaneously with each person’s thoughts, beliefs, emotions, physical bodies, default behaviors, and reactions to stress.
 And we go beyond that to explore histories, desires, cultural influences, and physical surroundings that are at play.